apache/calcite/site/_docs/tutorial.md

 This negotiation is a simple form of query optimization.
 Calcite supports query optimization by adding <i>planner rules</i>.
-Planner rules operate by looking for patterns in the query parse tree (for instance a project on top of a certain kind of table), and
+Planner rules operate by looking for patterns in the query parse tree (for instance a project on top of a certain kind of table), and replacing the matched nodes in the tree by a new set of nodes which implement the optimization.

 Planner rules are also extensible, like schemas and tables.
 So, if you have a data store that you want to access via SQL, you first define a custom table or